Zim's Bagging Company is a converter & printer of specialty flexible packaging materials.

 In 1974, Janice Zimmerman was employed by Zim's to help manage the increasing number of customer accounts and handle the bookkeeping.
 Harry Zimmerman, Sr. retired in June 1975, and his son, Harry Zimmerman,Jr. was elected president of Zim's.
 Janice Zimmerman was then elected vice-president and Fred Woerner was hired as the company's first commissioned sales representative.
 Harry Jr. purchased our first Sheldahl side seal machine & in conjunction with a printer in Charleston, WV, he ventured into printed packaging material for the first time.

 By 1978, having experienced steady growth, Zim's moved to a rented facility on 29th street in West Huntington, WV.
-Several of our current managers and supervisors were hired during this crucial time in our history and many are still with us now.
-Kevin Worthy, It was at this location that Harry Jr. purchased our first printing press and added two more bag machines.
+Several of our current managers and supervisors were hired during this crucial time in our history and many are still with us now, including Kevin Worthy our General Manager.
+It was at this location that Harry Jr. purchased our first printing press and added two more bag machines.
 It wasn't until 1982, that an 8,000 ft building was built at our present site near Prichard, WV.

 In 1997, we built 4,008 ft of new office space at the front of our main location, in addition to 10,332 ft of raw material and finished goods warehouse was built for inventory storage.
 We purchased a 6 color CI printing press with 4 color, process print capabilities and several new foam and film converting machines in our bag manufacturing department.